The Getty Villa

 Learn more about hours, directions, and parking.

 Admission to the Getty Villa is FREE.
 An advance, timed ticket is required.
-Ticket availability is updated weekly for a four-week period.
+Ticket availability is updated weekly for a two-month period.
 Same-day tickets may also become available online without advance notice.
 Each Villa ticket allows you to bring up to three children ages 15 and under with you in one car.
 Please note that this does not apply to tickets for events, such as lectures and performances.
 Groups of nine or more, please call (310) 440-7300 to arrange your visit.
+Book your free tickets to the Getty Villa now.